-Extended warranties or vehicle service contracts can range from full bumper to bumper protection to just covering the engine and everywhere in between.
-The auto warranty industry separates them into three major categories and all extended warranties will fall into one of these.
+Extended warranties or vehicle service contracts can range from full bumper to bumper protection to just covering the engine.
+The auto warranty industry separates coverage into three major categories and all extended warranties will fall into one of these.
 They are Bumper to Bumper, Stated Component, and Powertrain.

 An Insider’s Tip You Should Know